-As part of the implementing team, CCP supports strategic social and behavior change communication initiatives that build on this message and lead to improved maternal, infant and child nutrition.
+Suaahara means good nutrition, or “a good balanced diet is the strong foundation protecting our lives.”
+As part of the implementing team, CCP supported strategic social and behavior change communication initiatives that build on this message and model behavior change to lead to improved maternal, infant and child nutrition.

-- Bhanchhin Aama Community Activities:
+- Bhanchhin Aama community activities:

-- Radio Discussion Groups among marginalized populations
+- Radio discussion groups among marginalized populations